The road to hell is paved with well-intentioned robots

 Children present a host of challenges in emergency situations that responders may be less likely to face when dealing with adult patients.
 They’re squirmy, they’re terrified, they don’t necessarily know how to communicate the things they’re feeling in the moment.
 Having been a child who spent a lot of time in the hospital myself, I know this scenario pretty intimately.
 A well-trained medical staff that has hands-on experience dealing with kids can make all the difference in the world.

-Pedia-Roid aims to be as close to reality as they can get:
+Pedia-Roid aims to be as close to reality as it can get:

 The startup claims Pedia Roid is the “world’s first humanoid for ER training.”
 It can also be used for dental training, hence the teeth.